-How to use off-camera flash and long exposure to create a night portrait | Photofocus
+How to use off-camera flash and long exposure to create a night portrait

 The power needed depends on the distance from the camera and your exposure settings, so just have a play with it.
 Instead of experimenting, you could get it exactly right with a light meter, but I didn’t have one, so I tweaked the main flash until things looked right, then added the second flash.

-Rear curtain sync is critical, so don’t forget to set it.
-Rear curtain sync means the flash fires just before the shutter closes, instead of when the shutter first opens.
+Using rear-curtain sync is critical, so don’t forget to set it.
+Rear-curtain sync means the flash fires just before the shutter closes, instead of when the shutter first opens.
 To be honest, I always have my flashes set to fire on the rear curtain.
-It’s great for low light situation like wedding receptions: Set the camera to 1/40 second exposure, flash on TTL (auto) and firing on rear curtain, and you’ll capture beautiful atmospheric glow from the room as well as people clearly and sharply exposed with the flash.
+It’s great for low light situations like wedding receptions: Set the camera to 1/40 second exposure, flash on TTL (auto) and fire on the rear curtain, and you’ll capture a beautiful atmospheric glow from the room as well as people clearly and sharply exposed with the flash.

-Treating each part of the photo separately is key to a successful long exposure with flash photo.
+Treating each part of the photo separately is key to a successful long exposure with a flash photo.
 The background is exposed by the camera settings, and the foreground subject is exposed by the flash.
 It’s like taking two photos in one.

 If all this talk of flash is both confusing and exciting to you, I can thoroughly recommend the CreativeLive class, “Speedlights 101” with Mark Wallace.
-It was a game changer for me.
+It was a game-changer for me.

 How to get the shot

-Once everything was ready, I lay on the ground behind Falon, with my camera remote in hand.
-I hit the trigger, started counting out the fifteen seconds, and shook her bedsheet-dress up and down to give the impression it was billowing in the wind.
+Once everything was ready, I laid on the ground behind Falon, with my camera remote in hand.
+I hit the trigger, started counting out the fifteen seconds, and shook her bedsheet dress up and down to give the impression it was billowing in the wind.
 Falon held her position, the flashes fired, and I threw a blanket at Falon (did I mention it was winter?) before scurrying down the hillside to check what we got.

 It took us two hours, 93 photos, a lot of bloopers and at least one accidental selfie, to get two photos that I was thrilled with.